JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.4/Notes.md

 The operand specifies the data or address to be processed.

 ## Modes of Memory Addressing
+Memory addressing is used to get data from the CPU or RAM.
+Used explicitly in low level languages.
+They descripe how the operand is used.

 ### Immediate
+Nothing is fetched in immediate addressing.
+Fastest method of adressing, The data is given directly in the instruction.
+Useful for constants

 ### Direct
+Uses locations in memory for the oppcode.
+Needs to know where the memory is stored, if the data is moved around in memory it cant be used.
+Also a fast method.

 ### Indirect
+Uses an intermediate vector table

 ### Indexed
+Index determined by a base address with an ofset added to it.
+Usefuly for locating data from arrays